Roger Eli

-Career
+Playing career

 Roger Eli was born in Bradford in 1965 and began his football career at Leeds United in 1983.

 Eli made two appearances for the Whites before moving to Wolverhampton Wanderers in 1986.
 Various moves followed before Eli finally settled at Burnley in 1989.

-Burnley and cult status

 Eli was tried in various positions but eventually established himself as a striker.

 During the 1990 to 1991 season Eli made only 15 starts but scored 10 goals as Burnley reached the Fourth Division Play-offs but missed out on promotion.
 However, it was during the following season that Eli really established himself and became a cult hero at Turf Moor.
 During the 1991 to 1992 season Eli scored 17 goals, in league and cup competitions, and became a vital part of the Burnley team which won the fourth division title.
 After seven years in the lowest professional division in English football Burnley gained promotion.

 Eli was known for his commitment and high work rate and the chant of 'Eli-Eli-Eli-Eli' was a regular one at Turf Moor as he turned in some top performances.

 Possibly Eli's best goal was against Derby County in the FA Cup during the 1991 to 1992 season where he scored a diving header against Peter Shilton the former England goal keeper to earn the Clarets a draw and replay.

+Coaching career

+Eli became an assistant manager at Keighley Town in May 2026.